lsds/sgx-lkl/docs/HostInterface.md

 Additionally, there are some limitations that are specific to SGX (some specific to SGX1):

  * The guest cannot change page protections.
- * There is no time source in the guest.
+ * There is no trusted time source in the guest.
+   Time is provided from the host via a mechanism detailed below in the Time section.

 The design is intended to both support SGX efficiently and to be adaptable to future TEE technologies.